chrisgundling/Udacity-P5-VehicleDetection/README.md

 The biggest problems that I faced were false positive detections and variability of the vehicle detection boxes from frame to frame.
 These issues were improved using the following techniques:

-1. Using channels multiple color spaces (HSV,HLS,RGB,LUV) improved the classifier accuracy to 95.5% on the validation set images.
+1. Using channels from multiple color spaces (HSV,HLS,RGB,LUV) improved the classifier accuracy to 95.5% on the validation set images.
 2. Tuning of the number, size and locations of the sliding windows had a significant impact on the results.
 3. Integrating the heat maps over several frames so that the vehicles showed up strongly enough that the threshold could be increased.
-4. Rejecting detection boxes that did not make sense, specifically around the yellow lane lines.

 While this approach works fairly well on the project video, it will still fail in many situations.
 The classifier was only trained on approximately 15000 images, which could be significantly increased to help the model generalize.
 Changes in lighting and shadows or locations of color saturation will still cause the model to make false positive detections.
 This could be potentially improved by using augmentations (other colorspaces, brightness adjustments, blurring, jittering) to the training images.

-With more time I would be very curious to train a Convolutional Neural Network that uses the raw images rather than HOG features to classify the images.
+With more time I would like to implement a Convolutional Neural Network (CNN) that uses the raw images rather than HOG features to classify the images.
 I have recently read about the You Only Look Once (YOLO) approach and how much faster it can be at processing images.
 My approach for this project (SVM+HOG) does not perform fast enough for real time (1-2 FPS at best on i5 CPU), wheras the YOLO apporach has been shown to work at 50-60 FPS on a state of the art GPU.

 Now that I have my techniques from P4 and P5 combined together my next step is to take some video from my own car and see if these techniques can work in the real world!